JAYASREE1408/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP( the default gateway IP address is the private IP address assigned to the router.
 This is the address that the router uses to communicate with a local home network).

+  //DNS PROCESS

+  * The TLD domain servers return the address of the Authoritative DNS servers to the Resolver. ...
+The answer is simple: when you purchase any domain with the registrars like Godaddy or Namecheap, the registrars also communicate the domains to the TLD name server.
+So it is able to contact the Authoritative Name servers

+  * Authoritative Name Server - finally, the Resolver sends the query to the Authoritative Name Server which is is responsible for that domain (as indicated in a Zone File on the TLD Name Server).
+This DNS server knows the IP address for the full domain, www.example.com, and returns that answer to the DNS Resolver.

 ARP process